iabsis/backupninja-helper/README.md

-# backupninja-rdx
+# backupninja-helpers

-RDX support for Backupninja backup software
+This package contains some new helpers scripts for Backup ninja.